Tropaeolums are best known to gardeners as brightly colored annuals called

 Tropaeolum has masses of deep purple flowers.
 Small blooming-size tubers.

-9225 Tropaeolum sessilifolium -- Not available this year
+9225 Tropaeolum sessilifolium -- SOLD OUT

 This lovely little Tropaeolum trails rather than climbs, and has